ceph/ceph/doc/rados/operations/devices.rst

    ceph device info <devid>

-To explicitly force prediction of a device's life expectancy, run a command of the following form:
+To explicitly force prediction of a specific device's life expectancy, run a command of the following form:

 .. prompt:: bash $